roarinpenguin/roarinapiservice/README.md

 # Simple Token-Protected API

-A lightweight Express.js API with a fixed bearer token for authentication, designed to be deployed on [Render.com](https://render.com).
+A lightweight Express.js API with a fixed bearer token for authentication, designed to be deployed on [Render.com](https://render.com)... or anywhere else you can run Node.js :)

 ## Endpoints